Midnight wallet - developer guide

 Installing

-.
 You can install it using any node package manager, including Yarn.
 To install the package using Yarn, run the following command:

-yarn add @midnight-ntwrk/wallet
+yarn add @midnight-ntwrk/wallet/<VERSION>

 Important information

-The wallet uses the @midnight-ntwrk/zswap
+The wallet SDK uses the @midnight-ntwrk/zswap

 library to manage its local state and construct transactions.
 The serialization format, which ensures transactions are processed correctly depending on the network (eg, TestNet or MainNet) they belong to, relies on the NetworkId